bam365/aoc24/ocaml/README.md

 I'm trying `nix` this year for reproducible builds.
 I'm using [opam-nix](https://github.com/tweag/opam-nix) for that.
 To take advantage of this, you need to have `nix` installed and nix flakes enabled.
-I think you also need to be running a Linux x86_64 system.

 To start a development shell (similar to activating a python virtual env), you run `nix develop` in this directory.
 The first time you do this, it will install